VIDA-NYU/data-polygamy/README.md

 In this section, we show how to reproduce the results of our SIGMOD'16 paper.

 We provide a pre-built jar file for the Data Polygamy framework at [``sigmod16/data-polygamy.jar``](sigmod16/data-polygamy.jar).
-If you want to build the code yourself, follow the instructions [here](#4-how-to-build).
+If you want to build the code yourself, follow the instructions [here](#4-how-to-build) or take a look at [``prepareSoftware.sh``](sigmod16/prepareSoftware.sh).

+We provide the following scripts to make it easier for re-running our experiments (these must be run from the [``sigmod16/``](sigmod16) directory):

+* [``prepareData.sh``](sigmod16/prepareData.sh) downloads and stores all the necessary data and metadata.
+* [``prepareSoftware.sh``](sigmod16/prepareSoftware.sh) builds the Data Polygamy framework; note this is optional, since we provide a pre-built jar file available at [``sigmod16/data-polygamy.jar``](sigmod16/data-polygamy.jar).
+* [``runExperiments.sh``](sigmod16/runExperiments.sh) runs the following experiments:

+It is important to note that, since we cannot make the 911, Taxi, and Twitter datasets available, the scripts that we provide here do not take into account these datasets, and as a consequence, the performance results and plots will be consistent but visually different than the ones published on the paper.
+Please modify the scripts accordingly if you obtain the remaining datasets elsewhere.

+Alternatively, we provide [ReproZip](https://vida-nyu.github.io/reprozip/) packages for the original plots published in the paper, where you can obtain the original performance results.
+The ReproZip packages were created on a Ubuntu 12.04 LTS machine, having the same versions for Python and matplotlib.

+More detailed information about our experiments can be found in the following sections.

 ### 6.1.
 Machine Configuration